 All CHS User Group Agencies will be encouraged to provide leadership for officer roles.

-Vacancies of elected or appointed members of any Committee may be filled by appointment of the CHS User Group with a new election at the next Annual Meeting.
+Vacancies of elected or appointed members of any Committee or Workgroup may be filled by appointment of the CHS User Group with a new election at the next Annual Meeting.

 Section 3.
+Officers

-CHS User Group Appointed and Elected Positions:
+The responsibilities of the CHS User Group Appointed and Elected positions are as follows:

-Officers.
-All officers will serve a one-year term commencing with the end of the Annual Meeting each year.
+All Executive Officers will serve a one-year term beginning at the end of the Annual Meeting each year.

-CHS User Group Chair.
-The roles and responsibility for the CHS User Group Chair:
+CHS User Group Chair

 Serves as Chair for the User Group

-Sets dates for CHS User Group Meeting meetings for the next 12 months by July 15th of the year they assume leadership
+Sets dates for CHS User Group meetings for the next 12 months after assuming leadership

 Calls meetings to order and runs meetings

-Develops agendas for User Group in coordination with the Vice-Chair and Past-ChairNeumo
+Develops agendas for User Group meetings in coordination with MnCCC and Neumo

-Works with MnCCC staff to set and coordinate meetings and provides meeting notices, agendas, attendance and minutes for posting at MnCCC
+Works with MnCCC staff to set and coordinate meetings and provides meeting notices, agendas, meeting rosters, and minutes for posting at MnCCC

-Provides User Group detailed annual report (written or in person) at MnCCC Annual Board meeting.
+Provides a detailed annual User Group report (written or in person) at MnCCC Annual Membership meeting.
 The fees associated with participation and attendance at the MnCCC Annual Conference, including registration, hotel, meals, and mileage shall be paid for out of the CHS Enhancement Fund for the User Group Chair or their designee

-Review and approve quarterly financial statements prepared by MnCCC

-In coordination with Finance Committee, prepare a detailed annual budget for operations, including but not limited to annual proposed fees and pricing, to be presented to the CHS User Group at their annual meeting
+In coordination with the Finance Committee, prepare a detailed annual budget for operations, including but not limited to annual proposed fees and pricing to be presented to the CHS User Group at their annual meeting

 Participates in the Request for Proposal (RFP) review process